Cathedral of St Peter, Bautzen: Simultaneum Era

 In 1523, an Evangelical Lutheran started preaching in the church.
 Since 1530, both Catholics and Lutherans have shared the building.
 A 4-meter (12 ft) tall screen separated the sanctuary.
 In 1567 the Holy See separated the Lusatian areas outside Saxony from the Saxon parts of the ancient Meissen diocese and established there the Prefecture Apostolic of Meissen, seated at St. Peter's of Bautzen, with Johannes Leisentritt as its first prefect.
 In canon law an apostolic prefecture is a diocese on approval.

 According to its location and its seat the prefecture used to be called alternatively the Apostolic Prefecture of the Two Lusatias (Upper and Lower Lusatia) or Apostolic Prefecture of Bautzen.
 In 1583, the dean of the cathedral, Leisentrit, ordered that a contract be made between the two sects defining when each would be able to use the cathedral, among other details.
 This contract is still in effect today and has been only interrupted a few times in history, such as the Bohemian Uprising of 1620 that expelled the Catholics from the building for a short time.

+In 1831-1918 the Deans of this Collegiate Church were members de jure of the Upper House of the Parliament of the Kingdom of Saxony.